-• The ability to exercise political pressure and to have the right to participate in negotiations at European level increases the lobbying pressure and the influence of HOSPEEM members at national level.

-HOSPEEM's high profile has enabled it to represent its member's views effectively.
+- Full members of HOSPEEM are seen as major players (and as a source of expertise and information) in the hospital and health sector by the main European institutions. - The ability to exercise political pressure and to have the right to participate in negotiations at European level increases the lobbying pressure and the influence of HOSPEEM members at national level. - > HOSPEEM's high profile has enabled it to represent its member's views effectively.
 Being a Social Partner has meant that the European Commission has sought the views of HOSPEEM members and has listened to their opinions.
-The status of Social Partner has also given HOSPEEM, and its members, excellent access to the European Commission and the officials that work within it.
+The status of Social Partner is giving HOSPEEM and its members excellent access to the European Commission and its officials.